Protecting your textiles

 - If you cannot keep levels that low, put the item on display for shorter amounts of time.

-For more advice, read our lighting guide.
+For further advice, read our lighting guide.

 Moisture and heat

 Textiles absorb water very easily, which can cause irreparable damage.
 Fibres swell and extend when taking on liquid, then shrink while drying and grow weaker in the process.
-Fluctuating humidity, caused by temperature changes in a room or display case, can cause this to happen multiple times and old fibres will start breaking up.
+Fluctuating humidity, caused by temperature changes in a room or display case, can cause this to happen and old fibres will start breaking up.

 - Silk can lose its dressing and become lifeless.